About Edexcel Certificates

 On 28 June the Department for Education announced that following Ofqual’s decision to give post-16 students a final opportunity to re-sit the current GCSEs in English, English language and mathematics in summer 2017:

-“ …we will also apply these same rules for to IGCSEs and equivalent level 1/level 2 certificates counting towards the EBacc measure.
-This will mean that IGCSE and equivalent level 1/level 2 re-sits throughout the 2016/17 academic year will also be approved for teaching under the 16-19 Maths and English condition of funding, and resulting achievements will count towards the new progress measure.”
+“ …we will also apply these same rules to Internatinal GCSEs and equivalent level 1/level 2 certificates counting towards the EBacc measure.
+This will mean that International GCSE and equivalent level 1/level 2 re-sits throughout the 2016/17 academic year will also be approved for teaching under the 16-19 Maths and English condition of funding, and resulting achievements will count towards the new progress measure.”

 Therefore, we will be offering a resit for the Edexcel Certificate in English Language, and the Edexcel Certificate in maths in summer 2017.